AHD, HPD, DMedH, LAPHP, GQHP, mCNHC

-Rachel Crawford (DHP, HPD, LAPHP, mAfSFH, mCNHC) uses hypnosis alongside a model of solution focused psychotherapy which draws on the latest neuroscience.
+Rachel Crawford (AHD, HPD, LAPHP, DMedH, mCNHC)is trained to an Advanced Level in Solution Focused Hypnotherapy.
+She uses this high level of training and several years experience to implement the use of hypnosis alongside Solution Focused Therapy.
 This combination results in a powerful treatment which can help with a variety of symptoms over a period of just a few weeks.

 Hypnosis is very normal; we all drift in and out of a trance-like state many times daily (e.g.: whilst driving to work, becoming engrossed in daily tasks etc); Through progressive muscle relaxation a state of relaxed but focused attention (trance) is induced that helps by-pass the critical control faculty of the conscious mind and deals directly with the subconscious.
 The subconscious mind isthe root of most of our problems, but also most of our solutions too.
 Hypnotherapy utilises the extraordinary power of the subconscious to bring about positive change and improvement, whilst retraining an anxious or depressed brain, coaxing it out of its emotionally aroused state and into calm, controlled, problem-solving intellectual mode.

 For more information please visit www.sagehypnotherapy.co.uk or my Facebook page Facebook.com/sagehypnotherapy.

 Rachel Crawford (DHP HPD, GQHP) studied Solution Focused Hypnotherapy at The Clifton Practice, a leading teaching authority providing the Government recognised Clifton Practice Hypnotherapy Training Practitioner Diploma Course, and gained her Diploma in Clinical Hypnotherapy and Psychotherapy (DHP).